bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To create the translations of the defined purview for a model instance:
+To create the translations of an instance and some relations of it:

 .. testcode:: guide_create_0

-   from sample.models import Continent from translations.context import Context
+   from translations.context import Context from sample.models import Continent

    europe = Continent.objects.get(code='EU')
+   relations = ('countries', 'countries__cities',)

-   with Context(europe, 'countries', 'countries__cities') as context:
+   with Context(europe, *relations) as context:

        # change the instance like before
        europe.name = 'Europa'